What Is the Achievement Gap (and Can Quality Pre-K Help?)

-It’s no secret that there’s a pretty big variance in educational outcomes for students across the country.
-Some school districts regularly produce high-achieving students who have several hours of college-level course credits in their pockets by graduation, while others have cause for celebration when fifty percent of the class is proficient at reading.
+It’s well-established that there can be a lot of variance in educational outcomes for students across the country.
+Some school districts regularly produce high-achieving students who have several hours of college-level course credits to their name by graduation, while others have cause for celebration when fifty percent of the class is proficient at reading.

 What is the achievement gap?